Empire Made Me: Career of the protagonist

 The British historian Robert Brown wrote that in "...the 1920s and 1930s the city [Shanghai] was a raucous patchwork of vice, glitz, hedonism and modernity, a thriving transnational metropolis marked by peaks of fortune and gaping chasms of inequality."
 Brown noted that the Shangahilanders as the white community of Shanghai were known expected men such as Tinkler to be at their service endlessly while looking down upon him as a man from the lower orders of British society, which deeply hurt his ego.
 Brown noted that one of his colleagues, Joseph Tinkler, was related to Maurice Tinkler, which led him to write: "It fascinated me that two people from the same family line, Joseph and ‘Maurice’ could live such divergent lives.
 M's was a far darker story, and it shocked me that we mild mannered men such as Joseph, we same Britons, could be related to these rough specimens of masculinity and casual brutality.
 The trauma of the trenches formed the finishing school for Maurice's manhood, and Bickers notes that his approval for violent problem solving, shaped by war, bordered on the Fascist.
 Or was it because Shanghai went to his head, the intoxicating impact of the world's most vibrant city on a small town mind, the determination to squeeze what superiority he could from a contemporary hierarchy that placed him above the many Chinese he policed?
 The two factors muddied together in a heady mélange of duty, debauchery, and dull aggression.
 He also appears to have been an effective policeman, at least for a time, using his military skills to gain promotion to the rank of detective".
-Brown noted that Tinkker only achieved fame when his death at the hands of Japanese marines in 1939 briefly made him frontpage news in his native Britain.
+Brown noted that Tinker only achieved fame when his death at the hands of Japanese marines in 1939 briefly made him frontpage news in his native Britain.